-The following discussion and analysis of the consolidated operating results and financial condition of Unigold Inc. ("Unigold" or the "Company") for the fiscal years ended December 31, 2012 and 2011 should be read in conjunction with the condensed consolidated financial statements of the Company and notes thereto at December 31, 2012.
+The following discussion and analysis of the consolidated operating results and financial condition of Unigold Inc. ("Unigold" or the "Company") for the fiscal years ended December 31, 2013 and 2012 should be read in conjunction with the consolidated financial statements of the Company and notes thereto at December 31, 2013.
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars unless otherwise indicated.
 Additional information, including the Company's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-The date of this report is March 27, 2013.
+The date of this report is March 26, 2014.